Saksham0109/RL-DQN/README.md

 Environment file that need to be replicated.

 env_v0.py:
-The custom environment built.The environment consists of boxes which the agent has to pick and deliver at the delivery location
+The custom environment.The environment consists of boxes which the agent has to pick and deliver at the delivery location

 test.ipynb:
 Training a DQN model on the environment